stacks-network/docs/_storage/hub-operation.md

 ```

 You can specify the logging level, the backend driver, the credentials
-for that backend driver, and the `readURL` for the cloud storage provider.
+for that backend driver, and the `readURL` of the hub.
+Typically, this is the URL for the compute resource on the cloud computing provider &mdash; where the hub service is running.

 ### Require the correct hub URL